Welcome to Paris!

 Despite what you have read, gentle readers, over the past few weeks, I do pride myself on a certain level of competency in life.
 Certainly, this trip has tried and tested that pride on a number of occasions…

 This time I had no desire to try to find something on the fly.
-In late November, working through collegial connections I arranged an apartment just to the east of Paris proper in Vincennes, a middle-class residential neighborhood adjacent to the largest park in Paris, the Bois de Vincennes.
-The price was right and the location was quite good: three blocks from the nearest Metro stop, a good sign in the eyes of most Parisians.
+In late November, working through collegial connections I arranged an apartment just to the east of

 I had my usual breakfast with the Puissant family and my two fellow students and at 9:30 Monsieur Puissant helped me load my suitcase in his car and I bade a sad goodbye to Madame Puissant and the household-she invited me to come back on any week-end that I wished during my remaining stay in France.
-I had a rather civil departure time of 10:30 from the Tours train station.
-Because of the high-speed French train network, the TGV, one can now go from Tours to Paris in little over an hour as opposed to nearly treble that on the standard trains.
-It is a blurring experience, traveling a few feet off the ground at nearly 200 miles per hour.
-The cows and trees disappear before one can focus on them.
-The TGV has certainly changed living patterns France, allowing long-distance commuting never before imagined.
-Of course, it comes with a price, not just the new elevated train lines, but the cost, nearly double that of the regular train.
+I had a rather civil departure time of 10:30 from the

 Then, things started to go not quite as well.
 As the cab sped away on the busy Avenue de Paris I opened the agency’s door.
 The door that would not open.
 A tiny, handwritten sign said: out to lunch, back at 2:00.
 I ruefully looked at my watch and it was scarcely after 1:15.
 So much for my planning and my fine timing.
-Of course there could be worse things than to have to wander around Paris but I was on a busy street with a lot of pedestrian traffic with my giant suitcase in one hand and my satchel in my other hand.
-I looked for a temporary refuge of a café or a restaurant but in typical French fashion the two that I found were crowded for lunch with tiny chairs with about ten inches between tables and no place for a giant rolling valise the size of a small rhinoceros.
-I decided instead to walk the neighborhood, off the main street, and to find my new apartment anyway.
+Of course there could be worse things than to have to wander around

 Of course, my apartment building was all of three blocks away, and even walking slowly this only took me about six minutes.
 The neighborhood, at least, was pleasant, a solidly residential area of mostly five-to-eight story apartment buildings.
 No signs of cars having been on fire anywhere!
-My apartment was scarcely a block from a large day care center (called a maternelle in France) and a bakery that my colleague highly recommended.
-I returned to the Avenue de Paris.
-It was 1:30.
-I peered through the glass of the realty willing someone to return from lunch early.
-My psychokinetic powers failed.
-I made a larger circuit of the neighborhood returning back to the agency at 2 p.m.
-Empty.
-Maybe on Wednesdays they did not come back after lunch?
-My head was starting to hurt and I began to feel pressure behind my temples.
-I was also starting to feel a bit footsore and my arm was tired from pulling my valise.
-Food also sounded good at this point.
+My apartment was scarcely a block from a large day care center (called a maternelle in

 I did one more circuit as I did not want to just stand outside the agency on the street with passersby bumping into me…at 2:15 I returned and there was a light on inside.
 I happily entered and was greeted by a woman behind the desk.
 I explained my situation: the owner of the apartment had left the key for me to pick up today for the apartment.
 The woman’s reaction: I don’t know what you are talking about.
 My head began a legitimate pounding at this point.
-I had the phone number of my colleague’s friend in London someplace in my bag but did not want to have to dredge that up and find a payphone to call London (and maybe not even get a reply).
-I had visions of opening up my valise and crawling inside to take a nap.
+I had the phone number of my colleague’s friend in

 Then the women said, “I’ll check with my colleague.”
 At least my French training was paying off as I could understand her.
 She returned in a moment and said, thankfully, “Oh, yes, we have your key here.”
 Sweeter words have rarely been spoken to me.
 She handed me an envelope (now this was ridiculously easy—she did not ask for my passport or name but just handed me the keys to someone’s place) and smiled.
 The throbbing began to reside.
 Of course, it was a quick walk to the apartment (I am sure some resident snoop who spends his/her day looking out their window wondered who in the world I was on my fourth circuit of the neighborhood) and I entered the number code I had been given into the exterior door.
 The door opened.
 So far, so good.